microsoft/nni/docs/QuickStart.md

 ## "Hello World" example on MNIST

 NNI is a toolkit to help users run automated machine learning experiments.
 It can automatically do the cyclic process of getting hyperparameters, running trials, testing results, tuning hyperparameters.
-Next, we show how to use NNI to help you find the optimal hyperparameters.
+Now, we show how to use NNI to help you find the optimal hyperparameters.

 Here is an example script to train a CNN on MNIST dataset **without NNI**: